CSaP

 Project (Final Examination)

-The project is an individual work item, which must include appropriate documentation (Use cases, functional and non functional requirements, etc.).
+The project can be done in two persons, which must include appropriate documentation (Use cases, functional and non functional requirements, etc.).

 The project must constitute an original creation, therefore it is not possible to share parts of the code or copy contents from other sources.